Lucas Resende

 -

-with Guillaume Lecué, Lionel Wilner, Philippe Choné, working paper
+with Guillaume Lecué, Lionel Wilner, Philippe Choné, 2025

-This working paper develops a bias-free estimator for weighted networks with high-dimensional fixed effects, generalizing tetrad methods from binary to count data.
-By exploiting difference-in-differences structures in Poisson models, the approach removes incidental parameters, scales efficiently in sparse networks, and enables identification of both extensive and intensive margins in multi-way settings.
+We propose a scalable estimator for weighted networks that eliminates the incidental parameter problem.
+By generalizing tetrad methods to count data via Poisson models, our approach efficiently identifies both extensive and intensive margins in multi-way settings.

 Applied